tensorflow/compression/README.md

-# TensorFlow data compression tools
+# TensorFlow data compression library

 This package contains data compression ops and layers for TensorFlow.